twilio/twilio-video.js/README.md

 Signal
 ======

 This is the development repository for the Signal JavaScript library.

-You must have [Node](http://nodejs.org/) install to build and test this project.
+You must have [Node](http://nodejs.org/) installed to build and test this project.

 Try the demo at [simple-signaling.appspot.com](http://simple-signaling.appspot.com).